biometricITC/cPP-biometrics/input/Bio cPP.md

 b)  Mobile biometric verification

 During the verification process, a user presents his/her own biometric characteristics to the TOE without presenting any user identity information for unlocking the mobile device.
-The TOE retrieves all enrolled templates and compares them with the features extracted from the captured samples of the user to measure the similarity between thetwo data and determines whether to accept or reject the user based onthe similarity, and indicates the decision to the mobile device.
+The TOE retrieves all enrolled templates and compares them with the features extracted from the captured samples of the user to measure the similarity between the two data and determines whether to accept or reject the user based on the similarity, and indicates the decision to the mobile device.

 Examples of biometric characteristic used by the TOE are: fingerprint, face, iris, palm print, finger vein, palm vein, speech, signature and so forth.
 However, scope of this cPP is limited to only those modalities for which \[SD\] defines the Evaluation Activities.